overturetool/overturetool.github.io/_netmeetings/Net-Meeting-125.md

 The LSP project within VDMJ now supports protocol extensions that allow Proof Obligation Generation and Combinatorial Testing to be used from VS Code, via extensions developed at Aarhus.

+Futa Hirakoba will work on syntax highlighting.

 ##  Release Planning

+HDM takes an action for suggesting the 2021 planned release dates.

 ##  Community Development

+The workshop programme of Overture 18 is available at https://www.overturetool.org/workshops/18th-overture-workshop.html.

 ##  Licensing of Overture source code